kumagai-group/pydefect/docs_rst/tutorial.rst

 .. image:: energy_A.pdf

-When changing the condition for chemical potential, namely the position of the vertex in the chemical potential diagram, use the :code:`-l` option.
+When changing the condition of the chemical potential, namely the position of the vertex in the chemical potential diagram, use the :code:`-l` option.